andredesousa/essential-angular-scaffold/README.md

 - [Build and deployment](#build-and-deployment)
 - [Further help](#further-help)

-## Project Structure
+## Project structure

 When working in a large team with many developers that are responsible for the same codebase, having a common understanding of how the application should be structured is vital.
-Based on best practices from the community, [Angular coding style guide](https://angular.io/guide/styleguide), other github Angular projects, developer experience, your project should look like this:
+Based on best practices from the community, [Angular coding style guide](https://angular.io/guide/styleguide), other github Angular projects and developer experience, your project should look like this:

 ```bash
 ├── e2e